 Sin – that act of breaking relationships.

-And here, God does something, right here at the beginning of the Bible, that, to this day is one of the best things we can do for someone when they’re in pain: to abide with them, and ask, “would you like to tell me about it?”
+And here, God does something incredible.
+Right here at the beginning of the Bible, something that, to this day is one of the best things we can do for someone when they’re in pain: to abide with them, and ask, “would you like to tell me about it?”

 Recently, a story went viral on the internet when Anthony Breznican, one of the writers of Entertainment Weekly, shared about a time when he was in college and was having a really rough day.
 He happened to walk through the common room of his dorm, and of all things, Mr. Rogers children’s program was playing on the common TV.
 In the episode, Mr. Rogers was singing his famous song that asks: “What do you do with the mad that you feel?”
 Breznican said he was mesmerized.
 Watching the episode felt like “a cool hand on a hot head.”
 The kind you hope you might get from a family member or close friend when you’re really hurting.

 A few days later, in another building, the doors of an elevator opened, and there stood the real Mr. Rogers.
-Breznican had the wherewithal to say thank you.
-And Mr. Rogers smiled and asked, “Did you grow up as one of my neighbors?”
-Breznican said he felt like crying.
+Breznican was amazed and somehow had the wherewithal to immediately say thank you.
+In response, Mr. Rogers smiled and asked, “Did you grow up as one of my neighbors?”
+Breznican recalls how he felt like crying.
 He then said briefly that the episode had been the right thing on a hard day.
 And here’s how Mr. Rogers responded: As they got off the elevator, he unwrapped his scarf, walked to a nearby window and motioned for Breznican to join him.

 Then, he asked, “Would you like to tell me about what was troubling you?”
 Breznican went on to explain how his grandfather had just died, and he felt like he had been the only good thing left in his life.
 He felt adrift and didn’t no how to go forward.
 Mr. Rogers acknowledged his loss and pointed out how, thankfully, even though the pain of losing loved ones remains, the lessons they teach us can stick with us forever.
 And that’s a gift we’ll always have.

 I wonder if Adam and Eve learned a similar lesson after Abel died and Cain went away.
 Because, something drew them together again, in a new way.
-Again, Adam knew his wife.
+I wonder if they learned how to abide with one another as they experienced an entirely differently round of grief.
+The passage says, again, Adam knew his wife.
 But this knowing was different.
-This time, Eve responded differently.
-This time, when she conceived and bore another son, she names him Seth.
+Because this time, Eve responds differently.
+This time, when she conceives and bares another son, she names him Seth.

 We don’t know exactly what Seth means.
 But, whatever it means, in verse 25, Eve says, “God has seth-ed me another child.”
 Seth-ed.
-Granted?
-Appointed?
-Gave?
-Blessed?
-Some word that means, maybe, the gift of a new normal after great loss?
-A word that means, maybe, the result of making love after growing up and through tremendous and volatile life experiences, up and through one of the greatest learning curves of your life, individually and as a couple?
-A word, maybe, that means the result of coming together after being apart.
+It's usually translated granted, or appointed.
+Maybe it means blessed?
+Or a word that means, maybe, the gift of new life after great loss?
+A word that means, maybe, the result of making love after surviving and growing through volatile life experiences.
+The result of coming through one of the greatest learning curves of your life, individually and as a couple?
+A word, maybe, that means the result of learning how to come together after being apart.
 Seth-ed.

 More humble.
 Wiser.

-That’s one of the major differences for this family going forward.
+This family definitely is different going forward.
 After Adam knew his wife this time, Seth grew up to build a family that builds relationships.
 Seth’s family isn’t perfect.
-But Seth’s family repeatedly turns toward one another, even, and perhaps especially, when they aren’t perfect.
+But rather than allowing pain to separate them, rather than holding grudges or using their pain to wound each other, Seth’s family instead repeatedly turns toward one another, even, and perhaps especially, when they aren’t perfect.

 Seth’s family becomes the family line to Jesus.
 Seth’s family works at making love.
 Real, good, flourishing love.